dictation-toolbox/natlink/README.md

 It is wise, but not required, to install python into a c:/python38 folder instead of c:/program files(x86)/...
 This will save you a lot of typing and mouse clicking over the long run.

-Start a command prompt as **adminstrator**.
+Start a command prompt or powershell as **adminstrator**.
 All command line actions described for end users must be performed in a command shell with adminstrator privileges.

 1. Upgrade pip immediately:

    - pip install --upgrade pip`

-2. Install natlink, Unimacro, and Vocola2 from [Test Python Packaging Index](https://test.pypi.org/).
-The following command will do that.
+2. Install natlink, Unimacro, and Vocola2.
-   It will also pull any prequisites from the [Python Packaging Index](https://pypi.org/).

-   - `pip install --no-cache --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple natlink unimacro vocola2`
+   - `pip install  natlink unimacro vocola2`

    This will install the packages in your Python site-packages area.
 It will also add the following commands, which should be in your path now in your commmand prompt:

-   - natlinkconfigfunctions
-   - natlinkstatus
+   - natlinkconfig_cli
-   - startnatlinkconfig
+   - natlinkconfig

-3. Run startnatlinkconfig to configure Natlink.
+3. Run natlinkconfig to configure Natlink.

 ## Instructions for Developers